randy3k/ProjectManager/README.md

 Project Manager for Sublime Text 3
 ===

 Dont't have any idea what `*.sublime-project` and `*.sublime-workspace` are doing?
 Forget where the project files are?
 Project Manager helps in organizing the project files by putting all files under `Packages/Users/Projects/`.

-[SideBarFolders](https://github.com/SublimeText/SideBarFolders) is a lot lighter than the bulit-in project system, but it does not have any management functionality at all.
-I really hate that a folder cannot be easily removed in SideBarFolders.
-Now, you have a new option other than SiderBarFolders.
-Project Manager helps in managing multiple projects with a minimal amount of effort.
 It is inspired by Atom's [Project Manager](https://atom.io/packages/project-manager).

 ![](https://raw.githubusercontent.com/randy3k/Project-Manager/master/pm.png)

 ### Installation

 You can install Project Manager via Package Control.
-To launch the Project Manager, you can either open it under the `Project` menu, or use the hotkey `ctrl+cmd+p` (`ctrl+alt+p` for windows/linux).
+To launch the Project Manager, you can either open it under the `Project` menu, via the command palette, or use the hotkey `ctrl+cmd+p` (`ctrl+alt+p` for windows/linux).

 ### Usage
 Drag some folders into your Sublime Text window and add a project to Project Manager.
 The options are self-explained, enjoy!